silasprd/TaskListAngular/README.md

 # TaskListAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## For to view project in production.